Cleaning your Blackstone Griddle after cooking is a MUST!! It can be intimidating if you have never cooked on a griddle before.

 If stuff is left on your griddle top, then expect to have them eating on top of your flat-top.
 GROSS!!!

 Cleaning Blackstone Griddle takes less than 5 minutes.
 So just do it!!!!
 No excuses!!
+If your cleaning process takes longer than 5 minutes, then you need to read this post all the way through!

 Yes, you can burn off the germs (sort of) but these pests will keep coming back after they know of a food source.
 Make sure you have the right equipment to clean your griddle properly.